CaueAnjos/simple-lyric-fetcher/README.md

 make it save these songs in a markdown format for future use to create presentations.
 But for now it can't do this 🥲.

+Currently, it only accepts songs from `letras.mus.br`.
+Planning to add more providers soon 🥶!

 ## Installation

 You can install with **dotnet** or **Nix**.